dhunanyan/pokedex/README.md

-# Pokédex API Mini-Project - VirtusLab Reqruitment
+# Pokédex API Mini-Project - VirtusLab Recruitment

 # Checkout the website ---> [Pokédex](https://www.dhunanyan.com/pokedex)
-If you do not want to sign up, I have created an account for you:
+You may either sign up or log in using the following credentials:
 >## ***LOGIN: virtus@lab.com***
 >## ***PASSWORD: virtuslab2022***